Why Your Brain Creates Obstacles to Your Own Goals

 “I’ll do it later when I feel more ready.”

-On the surface, this sounds reasonable.
-You’re not saying “no,” you’re just postponing it.
+On the surface, this sounds perfectly reasonable.
+After all, you’re not saying “no” — you’re just putting it off for now.

-But underneath, this is often your brain reducing immediate effort and avoiding uncertainty.
-It buys time, not because time will necessarily change anything, but because delaying keeps things comfortable right now.
+But underneath, this is often your brain’s way of avoiding uncertainty and reducing immediate effort.
+It creates a delay, not because more time will necessarily help, but because postponing feels more comfortable right now.

 2. Overthinking Disguised as Planning